DarinShapiroMS/IotEdgeTicketSubmissionServices/README.md

 ![Azure Infra Overview](./Docs/azure-architecture.png)

+The Edge components that run outside of Azure include..
+1. A Windows Server or Client.
+2. [EFLOW](https://learn.microsoft.com/en-us/azure/iot-edge/iot-edge-for-linux-on-windows?view=iotedge-1.4) (Azure IoT Edge for Linux on Windows).
+3. Custom C# modules to host a local web API and collect metrics for observability.
+### Deploy Azure Infrasructure
 After cloning this repo locally, navigate to the [BicepDeployment Directory](..BicepDeployment/) and execute the following commands.
 ```C#
 // You must first authenticate with Azure.